 All full-time Bennington College students must be covered by a health insurance policy.
-Beginning this fall students may choose to be covered under the College’s health insurance plan or by a family/personal policy.
+Unfortunately, the previously offered plan and other College-sponsored insurance plans are no longer available.
+Student must provide their own insurance coverage.
 It is the responsibility of the policyholder/student to inquire with a provider about whether they take their insurance and whether prior authorization by their primary care provider or insurance carrier is necessary for services away from home.
-Student need to provide a copy of their insurance card to the school and need to plan accordingly to pay their bill.
+Students need to provide Proof of Insurance with a copy of their insurance card to the school and need to plan accordingly to pay their bill.

 Physicians are on call 24 hours a day, 7 days a week, and make referrals for consultation by outside providers when appropriate.
 During non-term times, information is provided for students needing health care locally.